1972 South Dakota gubernatorial election

 The 1972 South Dakota gubernatorial election was held on November 7, 1972, to elect a Governor of South Dakota.
 It was the last election in South Dakota to elect the governor for a two-year term after a 1972 state constitutional amendment established a four-year term.
-Democratic nominee Richard F. Kneip was re-elected, defeating Republican nominee Carveth Thompson.
+Democratic nominee Richard F. Kneip was re-elected, defeating Republican nominee Carveth Thompson despite incumbent Republican President Richard Nixon winning the state with 62% of the vote on the same ballot.